dgny01/system-notes.md/technical-words/readme.md

 Low CPU doesn't mean the server has spare application capacity.
 Storage demand exceeds its IOPS capacity, so I would investigate I/O saturation and tasks blocked on I/O. That could also explain the high load average despite low CPU utilization.

 A successful write() does not necessarily mean the data has reached persistent storage.
 Without an explicit durability guarantee such as fsync(), a crash may cause recently written data to be lost.

+The main symptom is a p99 latency of 2.4 seconds.
+Load average is 26 on an 8-core machine, so I would initially investigate whether the load comes from runnable tasks or tasks in uninterruptible I/O wait.
+CPU utilization is only 22%, which makes CPU saturation less likely.
+Meanwhile, high disk utilization, high I/O latency and a growing I/O queue strongly suggest storage saturation.
+Available memory is healthy, swap activity is minimal and major page faults are low, so memory pressure is also less likely.
+My leading hypothesis would therefore be storage saturation causing tasks to spend time waiting for I/O, potentially in D-state.
+The growing queue increases waiting time and particularly hurts tail requests, explaining the high p99